 16.2.2 QSE Application Process

-(1) To register as a QSE, an applicant must submit to ERCOT a completed QSE application and any applicable fee.
+(1) To register as a QSE, an applicant must submit to ERCOT a completed Section 23 Form G: QSE Application and Service Filing for Registration Form and any applicable fee.
 ERCOT shall post on the ERCOT website the form in which QSE applications must be submitted, all materials that must be provided with the QSE application and the fee schedule, if any, applicable to QSE applications.
 The QSE application shall be attested to by a duly authorized officer or agent of the applicant.
 The QSE applicant shall promptly notify ERCOT of any material changes affecting a pending application using the appropriate form posted on the ERCOT website.
 The application must be submitted at least 60 days before the proposed date of commencement of service.

-16.2.2.2 Incomplete Applications
+16.2.2.2 Incomplete QSE Applications

 (1) Within ten Business Days after receiving a QSE application, ERCOT shall notify the applicant in writing if the application is incomplete.
-If ERCOT fails to notify the applicant that the application is incomplete within ten Business Days, then the application is considered complete as of the date ERCOT received it.
+An application will not be deemed complete until ERCOT has received all information necessary to conduct an evaluation of whether the applicant satisfies the requirements to be registered as a QSE, including information necessary to complete any background checks.

 (2) If a QSE application is incomplete, ERCOT’s notice of incompletion to the applicant must explain the deficiencies and describe the additional information necessary to make the QSE application complete.
 The QSE applicant has five Business Days after it receives the notice, or a longer period if ERCOT allows, to provide the additional required information.
-If the applicant responds to the notice within the allotted time, then the QSE application is considered complete on the date that ERCOT received the complete additional information from the applicant.

 (3) If the applicant does not respond to the incompletion notice within the time allotted, ERCOT shall reject the application and shall notify the applicant using the procedures below.

+(4) ERCOT will notify the applicant of the date on which the application is deemed complete.

 16.2.2.3 ERCOT Approval or Rejection of Qualified Scheduling Entity Application

-(1) ERCOT may reject a QSE application within ten Business Days after the application has been deemed complete in accordance with this Section.
-If ERCOT does not reject the QSE application within ten Business days after the application is deemed complete then the application is deemed approved.
+(1) ERCOT will approve or reject a QSE application within 60 days after the application has been deemed complete as provided for in Section 16.2.2.2, Incomplete QSE Applications, unless ERCOT determines that additional time is needed to complete its review of the application.
+ERCOT will notify the applicant when additional time is needed to complete its review and will provide a date by which ERCOT expects to complete its review.
+If ERCOT’s initial evaluation indicates that there may be a basis to reject the application, ERCOT may contact the applicant prior to rendering a final decision on the application to determine if further information can be provided by the applicant to resolve the identified concern.

 (2) If ERCOT rejects a QSE application, ERCOT shall send the applicant a rejection letter explaining the grounds upon which ERCOT rejected the QSE application.
 Appropriate grounds for rejecting a QSE application include the following: